Corporate Political Contributions

 Individual states maintain jurisdiction over laws governing state political contributions.
 Refer to relevant state campaign contribution laws for details.
 Where legally authorized, the corporation may contribute to state candidates, parties, PACs, committees, and ballot measures provided that expenditures/contributions are specifically authorized and reported to the appropriate state agency.

-1Dow Guidelines for U.S. Corporate Political Contributions incorporates by affiliation the Dow Code of Business Conduct which focuses on Dow's Values: Integrity and Respect for People.
-Specifically, see Code sections regarding Financial Integrity: Questionable Payments; Conflicts of Interest; and Interactions with the Public: Political Activities
+1Dow Guidelines for U.S. Corporate Political Contributions incorporates by affiliation the Dow Code of Conduct which summarizes many of the Company’s ethical principles and policies.
+Specifically, see Code sections regarding Integrity and Citizenship.